-Indeed there is a way to add in the missing edges of length greater than 2 to form a framed flow category \mathscr{C} , but this is not obvious.
+It should not be obvious that there is any way to add in the missing edges of length greater than 2 to form a framed flow category \mathscr{C} .
 The general problem is that if one has framed all moduli spaces of dimension less than n, then this determines the framing of the boundaries of all n-dimensional moduli spaces.
 To extend the framings to the interior, these boundary framings would have to be null-cobordant!
 We shall return to this example later when we are more precise about η .